violeta8/Programming-Paradigms/README.md

 As done for the Erlang case, we shall not use sophisticated code-building mechanisms, as the plain vanilla Go compiler will suffice for our purposes.
 Go comes with an easy-to-use compiler that can be invoked from the terminal through the `go` command.
-Invoking `go` displays a number of switches that can be used when compiling Go programs:
+Invoking `go` displays a number of switches that can be used to manage the lifecycle of Go programs:

 ```
 $> go